Healing Broken Bones

 2. Calorie Intake

 It takes additional energy during a broken bone healing process for your broken bone.
-Your body requires more calories in order to fuel this additional energy.
+Your body requires more calories to fuel this additional energy.
 Your size, weight, and the degree of the break will all

 3. Nutrients for Healthy Bones: